ABOUT KELSEY WALDON

 Thus, it’s no surprise to hear Waldon singing “Run Away,” a traditional country weeper about falling for someone whose life is a wreck – even though a simmering arrangement on the following track, “Sunday’s Children,” gives that song an aura of empowerment.
-Waldon wrote “Very Old Barton” when she needed to hear a hopeful message after dealing with some frightening drinking binges in her 20s.
+Waldon wrote “Very Old Barton” about binge drinking alone, with the hopeful message of getting through the highs and lows of life.

 Thus it made sense for White Noise, White Lines to close with a song by someone she admires.
 Her stirring rendition of Ola Belle Reed’s “My Epitaph” underscores the young songwriter’s musical desire to speak up and speak now.

 “Everything that I’m influenced by is all across the board.
 Most of my closest friends know that about me, but I don’t know if my other records portrayed that,” Waldon says.
 “This whole album is my story, it’s everything that I would ever want to say.”